GimbalConsole/GimbalConsolePubRepo/readme.md

 - [Uart driver installation on Lattepanda](#uart-driver-installationtutorial)
 - [Installing the Application with the latest update](#installing-the-application-with-the-latest-update)
 - [Device firmware upgarde with the latest updated firmware](#device-firmware-upgarde-with-the-latest-updated-firmware)
+- [How to run SimpleBGC_GUI desktop application on Ubuntu 22.04]

 ## Gimbal Console development workflow